CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/L-commands.md

 ### Syntax

-There are two forms of this command; one to display Cumulus Linux job status and one to display NetQ job status.
+Two forms of this command are available; one to display Cumulus Linux job status and one to display NetQ job status.
 Use the `netq lcm show upgrade-jobs` to obtain the job identifier.

 ```
 netq lcm show status